luckycold/content/Godot/Pong.md

 To then receive that signal by another script, there are two ways to connect the messages.
 The easiest way is to select the node that script is attached to and click:
-Node>Signals>The signal you want to connect to another script>Connect Then a function will be auto populated inside of the new script you connected it to that will be called whenever the message from the signal sender sends it.
+Node>Signals>The signal you want to connect to another script>Connect Then a function will be autopopulated inside of the new script you connected it to that will be called whenever the message from the signal sender sends it.

 If you want to connect a signal through code, you can do so by using the `_ready()` function to grab and connect the desired node:
 ```gdscript